nilpunch/massive-ecs/README.md

   - 1000 entities, each with 150 components, can be saved 24 times in 6 ms.
     The 150 components include 50 components of 64 bytes, 50 components of 4 bytes, and 50 tags.
   - Scales proportionally.
 Need more entities?
 Reduce components or savings per frame.
-    10000 entities with 15 components on them can be saved in 4.5 ms.
+    10000 entities with 15 components on them can be saved 12 times in 2.3 ms.

 Consider this list a work in progress as well as the project.